Keller Rohrback L.L.P. Investigates Walmart’s Great Value “100% Grated Parmesan Cheese”

 Keller Rohrback L.L.P. is a leader in representing consumers in class action lawsuits in diverse areas such as vehicles, children’s products, mortgage modifications, and data breaches.
 The firm’s record of success includes settlements against JP Morgan Chase, Mattel, Crayola, and Anthem Health Insurance.
 Recently, managing partner Lynn Sarko was appointed to the Plaintiffs’ Steering Committee in the landmark Volkswagen “Clean Diesel” litigation.

 With offices in Seattle, Phoenix, New York, Ronan, Oakland, and Santa Barbara, Keller Rohrback L.L.P., serves as lead and co-lead counsel in class actions throughout the country.
 Our Complex Litigation Group is proud to offer its expertise to clients nationwide, and our trial lawyers have obtained judgments and settlements on behalf of clients in excess of seven billion dollars.

-If you feel like you have been misled by the deceptive marketing and labeling of “100% Grated Parmesan Cheese” by Walmart and would like to know more about your rights, please contact attorneys Tana Lin or Michael Meredith, or paralegal AJ de Vries, at (800) 776-6044 or via email at email@example.com.
+If you feel like you have been misled by the deceptive marketing and labeling of “100% Grated Parmesan Cheese” by Walmart and would like to know more about your rights, please contact attorney Tana Lin or paralegal AJ de Vries, at (800) 776-6044 or via email at firstname.lastname@example.org.